2D

 Resting

 All creatures, including player characters, can take rests to restore hit points and other features.
-You can't overlap rests unless they are different kinds of rest.
-For example, you can (and should) sleep and take one or more short rests during a long rest, but you can't start a long rest while already taking a long rest.
+You can't overlap rests of the same kind.
+For example, you can take one or more short rests during a long rest, but you can't start a short rest during another a short rest.
+You can end a rest at any time, however.

 A short rest takes 1 hour.
 It consists of light activity, such as treating wounds, meditating, or standing guard.
 You can't take a short rest while unconscious unless another creature tends to you.
 If you take any damage during a short rest, you must restart.
 At the end of a short rest, you gain the following benefits: